 Immobility has both physical and emotional challenges

 Caring for someone with immobility issues is both emotional and physically challenging.
-While most of the content on this page deals with immobility’s physical aspects, I don’t want to fail to mention the emotional side as well.
+While most of the content on this page deals with immobility’s physical aspects, I don’t want to fail to mention the emotional side.
 The physical side takes a serious toll on the caregiver.

 Do Everything Twice

 Caring for someone who cannot do anything for themselves leaves you exhausted by the end of the day.
 Each 365-day cycle, 24 hours a day, you perform life’s

 • Of, relating to, or constituting the essence

 • basic, indispensable, necessary,